There are always plenty of things to do in North Wales but do you know where to go for the ultimate in adrenaline rush?

 Zip World has been responsible for attracting thousands of thrill-seekers to North Wales with their innovative ideas.
 The latest addition to their adventures is due to open at Easter.
 It’s a high-speed toboggan run but not on snow.
 You’ll travel 1 kilometre on rails through forestry, flying through the trees at speed you won’t believe!
 It’s a bit like a roller coaster only much, much better!

-Find Alpine Roller Coaster to learn more and check out the video below for a preview
+Find Alpine Roller Coaster to learn more and check out the video link here for a preview

 Take the Snowdonia Challenge